 Best Lawyers in Canada—international arbitration lawyer of the year (Toronto)

-Who’s Who Legal—Leading Canadian lawyer in arbitration
+Who’s Who Legal— Global and National leading lawyer in arbitration and commercial litigation

 Lexpert/Thomson Reuters’ Guide to the Leading U.S./Canada Cross-Border Corporate Lawyers in Canada—Most frequently recommended in dispute resolution